 Bring something to rid yourself of helmet hair.
 I use an afro pic.

-Grow a pair and ride in the street.
+Just ride in the street, already.
 My ride on the sidewalk was kinda tumultuous.

 Wear something to keep your ears warm if it’s cold outside.